greymd/tmux-xpanes/README.md

 ```

 Oh, you are not familiar with key bindings of tmux?
-Do not worry.
+Don't worry.
 Type `exit` and "Enter" key to close the panes.

 ```
 $ exit                         │$ exit